Smalls Jazz Club: History

-Smalls Jazz Club was established in 1993 by Mitchell "Mitch" Borden, a former submariner, nurse, and teacher.
+Smalls Jazz Club was established in 1994 by Mitchell "Mitch" Borden, a former submariner and nurse.
 Its target audience was characterized as young, bohemian, and talkative.
 Music commenced every night at 10:30 and at times lasted until 6:00 the following morning.

-The entrance fee was US $10.00; no alcohol was served.
+The entrance fee was US$10.00; no alcohol was served.
 Musicians who performed in the early years include Ehud Asherie, Omer Avital, Noah Becker, Peter Bernstein, Avishai Cohen, Ari Hoenig, Guillermo Klein, Jason Lindner, Charles Owens, Kurt Rosenwinkel, Grant Stewart, Mark Turner, Tommy Turrentine, Richie Vitale, Michael Weiss, and Myron Walden.
 The house pianist was Frank Hewitt.

 Financial difficulties led Borden to close Smalls on May 31, 2003.
 The closing was due to declining attendance after the September 11 attacks, rent increases in this neighborhood, and a smoking ban in indoor public places imposed by Mayor Michael Bloomberg.
 Concerts were moved into the Fat Cat Club next door, which was open four nights a week until 2:00 AM.
 In 2004, the Brooklyn Jazz Underground premiered with four shows at Smalls.

 In early 2006, Borden and musicians Michael "Spike" Wilner and Lee Kostrinsky reopened Smalls.
 The club was restored and the sound quality was improved.
 Chairs were bought at 17 stoop sales.
 A poster of Louis Armstrong from the original Smalls hangs on the wall.
 There is a full-service bar.
 Smalls continues to be recommended as a top jazz club.
 The entrance fee was raised to US$20.
 The first music set begins at 7:30 PM.
 Instead of all night jazz sessions, there are two or three sets per night.
 All concerts are broadcast live on the club's website and are available in replay to subscribers.
 The renovated club has featured Bruce Barth, Aaron M. Johnson, Sacha Perry, Leon Parker, Steve Slagle, Peter Bernstein, Jimmy Cobb, Steve Davis, Joel Frahm, Kevin Hays, Ethan Iverson, Jazz Incorporated (Jeremy Pelt, Anthony Wonsey, Louis Hayes), David Kikoski, Ryan Kisor, Bill Mobley, Tim Ries, Jim Rotondi, and Neal Smith.

 In 2013, the club started recording and streaming its daily performances over the internet.
 For a subscription fee, audiences could watch archived videos and live performances.
 The revenues generated from this subscription are split with artists.

 During the COVID-19 pandemic, the club shifted to live-streaming daily performances over the internet, with minimal audiences allowed at times.
 The SmallsLive Foundation was created to receive sponsorships for these performances.